 - an expanded, flexible program room that seats 100

 - updated technology, including a laptop checkout program

 - an outdoor space for events and programs

 - a drive-through book drop

-In late January of 2017, community members were invited to join OPN Architects, library managers and staff, and city engineering staff for a formal unveiling of preliminary plans for the new Pinney Library.
+In January, community members were invited to join OPN Architects, library managers and staff, and city engineering staff for a formal unveiling of preliminary plans for the new Pinney Library.
 OPN Architects debuted a three-dimensional walkthrough video of the new Pinney Library layout and design.
 Check it out below!

 Visit the library's Pinney page for the latest project updates.

 One Barrel Brewing Company's Toss a Buck for Charity program has chosen to support The Capital Campaign for a new Pinney Library in 2018!
 Stop by One Barrel to throw your dollars at the ceiling to benefit the new east side library.
 At the end of this year, all money raised from the program will be donated to the Pinney campaign.
 Visit our event page to learn more.